Towards Fairness-aware Crowd Management System and Surge Prevention in Smart Cities: Preventative Strategy

 \subsection{Modeling and Simulation}

-We simulate a crowded scene with two stages in a two-dimensional square world composed of $51\times51$ patches.
-Each patch is represented by a xy-coordinate point, with the origin $(0, 0)$ located at the left bottom.
-The map is divided into multiple subareas using a $5\times5$ grid, with each subareas containing $25$ patches.
-Each human, depicted as triangular shapes, resides on these patches and utilizes information from the underlying patch and neighboring patches and people to make decisions.
-The scene includes two stages, a bar, and a restroom.
-The stages are positioned at the far left and right sides of the scene, respectively, while the bar and restroom are located at the top and bottom sides of the scene.
-Figure~\ref{fig:netlogoexample} provides a visual representation of the map.
-In order to make the simulation scenes more realistic, the simulation considers four factors: the speed of humans, psychological factors, such as comfort zone and the preferred distance from the stage performance, and hesitation time the frequency and duration of visits to the bar or restroom, which can be changed in the interface,
+We create a simulation of a crowded environment featuring two stages within a two-dimensional square world consisting of $51\times51$ patches.
+Each patch is represented by an xy-coordinate point, with the origin located at $(0, 0)$ in the bottom left corner.
+The map is subdivided into multiple subareas using a $5\times5$ grid, with each subarea containing 25 patches.
+Individuals, depicted as triangular shapes, are situated on these patches and utilize information from their patch as well as neighboring patches and individuals to inform their decision-making processes.
+The simulation environment includes two stages, a bar, and a restroom, positioned at the far left and right sides for the stages and the top and bottom sides for the bar and restroom, respectively.
+A visual representation of the map is provided in Figure~\ref{fig:netlogoexample} in the Appendix.

-The first is speed.
-The paper uses the "random" method in NetLogo's code to randomly set the speed of half of the agents to 1 step per time-step, and the speed of the other half of the agents to 2 steps per time-step.

-The second is a comfort zone and the preferred distance.
-This paper takes into account that everyone has a different level of comfort when it comes to the distance from the stage.
-For example, some people like to watch performances right by the stage, while others are satisfied with watching from a slightly farther distance.
-Therefore, in the NetLogo code, we randomly set the comfort distance of each agent between 1-10 meters.

-Third, People in the scene randomly go to the bar and a restroom.
-The total time spent and the frequency of going to the bar or restroom could be set in the NetLogo interface.
-Our current setting is that 40\% of the agents go to the bar or restroom every 50 time-steps, and the duration of each trip is 50 time-steps.
-Additionally, we have included adjustment bars for users to set the frequency and duration of going to the bar or restroom in the NetLogo interface according to their requirements.

-The last one is hesitation time.
-This paper considers the variation in the time agents take to decide whether to switch stages after a performance has ended.
-Some agents may move to another stage immediately, while others may stay around the original stage for some time before moving to another one.
-To capture this, we assigned a random hesitation time between 1-20 timesteps to each agent in the NetLogo code.
+To model the human behavior in the simulation, we consider four factors in our tool: \begin{itemize}[leftmargin=*, topsep=0pt]